jlorich/SOApplicationDelegate/README.md

 ######Dependencies
 This project currently relies upon [MAObjCRuntime](https://github.com/mikeash/MAObjCRuntime).
 I'll be adding a demo project and podspec soon to make this more apparent, though I do plan on eventually the dependency entirely.
 It's only used in one place and I think it could by handled simply without it, but it's what I know and easy to use so it's in place for now.

-### Why make this?
+### Why?
-A few weeks ago I read [this](http://sizeof.io/2014/02/08/service-oriented-appdelegate/) post about service-oriented application delegates, and while I really liked the pattern, I was not a fan of the implementation.
-Appdelegates are one of the most abused pieces of objective-C and tend to get crammed with tons of code, so abstracting that out into more reusable, testable classes is fantastic.
-However, manually implementing and then re-calling each `UIApplicationDelegate` method on each service did not seem like a very elegant solution.
-Thankfully Objective-c has some decent runtime methods we can use to improve on this.
+Appdelegates are one of the most abused pieces of UIKit and tend to get crammed with tons of code.
+With some Objective-C runtime techniques we can elegantly abstract out code into Service objects that function just like they were part of the delegate themselves.
+This allows for smaller, more reusable, more testable classes and a much more readable appdelegate.

 ### How?
 When a delegate method is to be called, the calling object always first checks if the delegate responds to that method.
 By overriding `- (BOOL)respondsToSelector:(SEL)aSelector` we can tell the calling class that we respond to selectors that we don't actually implement.
 Generally this would cause problems as you need to implement each method an object responds to, however `NSObject` also has the method `- (void)forwardInvocation:(NSInvocation *)anInvocation` which gets called every time an unknown selector is invoked on an object.
 In this method we're tasked with forwarding the invocation of a method to a target that can receive it or raising an exception.